hamidsadeghi68/face-clustering/README.md

 # FaceCup dataset

-The test database is not published for [facecup](https://facecup.ir/) challenge purposes.
+The test dataset is not published for [facecup](https://facecup.ir/) challenge purposes.
 Sample dataset published for participants contains 899 images.
 Identity label for each image can be obtained from image file name as follows:

 ![image](https://user-images.githubusercontent.com/70681172/144975617-a3bff6c2-8a16-48d6-86c1-ba252abf4128.png)